TrueGRF/blank-industry/README.md

-# Empty TrueGRF project
+# Blank TrueGRF template (Industry)

-This is a completely empty TrueGRF project.
+This is a completely blank TrueGRF project to design your industry GRFs with.